ddobric/neocortexapi/source/Documentation/TemporalMemory.md

 predictor.Reset();
 PredictNextElement(predictor, list3);
 ```
 It will predict which sequence that the value belong to and which value is likely to come after that.
-The result is recorded in the Debug console.
+The result is logged in the Debug console.
 ```cs
 private static void PredictNextElement(HtmPredictionEngine predictor, double[] list) {